bardadon/Investing_Platform/README.md

 Hello!

-Welcome to the Forex Investing Platform.
+Welcome to my Forex Investing Platform.

 The Forex rates were extracted from Fixer.io using their awesome API.